• Skip to primary navigation

 Learn how to start fresh with a clean installation of Windows

-2. On the next screen, click on Apps & Features in the left pane.
-In the right pane, click on the program that you want to remove and click on the Uninstall button
+4. On the next screen, right-click on the program that want to remove and click on Uninstall.

 3. Remove Bloatware Using Decrap